HQ20/contracts/contracts/exchange/README.md

 This is an Ethereum project that implements a decentralized exchange in the manner of the uniswap protocol.

 ## Description
-The project has two main components: the `UniswapFactory`, which is a factory contract that creates and stores exchanges; and `UniswapExchange`, which is an exchange for a certian ERC20 token.
+The project has two main components: the `UniswapFactory`, which is a factory contract that creates and stores exchanges; and `UniswapExchange`, which is an exchange for a certain ERC20 token.

 For more details please refer to the official Uniswap documentation at https://docs.uniswap.io/.